Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/openid-connect/auth0.md

 # Single Sign-On (SSO) with Auth0 authentication in Bold Reports

-Users can be added to the Bold Reports application using the Auth0 provider.
-By importing them, you can share the reports and email exported reports with them.

 Bold Reports application supports adding users using the Auth0 provider.
 By importing them, you can share the reports and email exported reports with them.

 ## How to register the Bold Reports application in Auth0